bmc-cs-software-analysis/383/labs/Lab04.md

 ## Submission
 Submit a document answering the following questions to Gradescope:
-1. Part 1: Description of each bug.
+1. Part 1: Description of your bug.
 Does the trigger test expose a safety or functional property violation?
-2. Part 2: Randoop Results for each bug.
+2. Part 2: Randoop Results for your bug.
 Include the number of tests generated, if any trigger the bug, and the line and branch coverage.
 3. Discuss differences between the Randoop generated tests and the developer written test.

 Remember to clearly indicate if you worked with a partner on this assignment.